-- Certificate from the the Spanish sex offenders registry, to work with children.
+- Certificate from the Spanish sex offenders registry, to work with children.

 - Spanish criminal records certificate.

-- A record of your employement history in Spain (Vida laboral) which you can easy get from the social security office.
+- A record of your employment history in Spain (Vida Laboral) which you can easily get from the social security office.

 Money & Tax